 With so many entities potentially looking at your credit history, you’ve got to keep on top of what they are viewing.
 One mistake can make the difference in getting approved for important purchases like a mortgage loan.
 Or, you may get approved but with less favorable terms.

 Get free credit reports weekly online reports

 In accordance with the federal FACT Act, consumers are entitled to a free copy of their credit report every 12 months from each of the three major credit bureaus, Experian, Equifax and TransUnion along with any other consumer reporting agency like ChexSystems or Early Warning Services.

-Due to COVID19 you can access your Experian, Equifax and Transunion credit reports weekly online for free.
+Due to the Pandemic you can access your Experian, Equifax and Transunion credit reports weekly online for free until Dec.
+31, 2023.

 You can access your free credit reports online at annualcreditreport.
 You do not have to order all three credit reports at one time.
 You can choose to stagger your free reports over the course of a year by ordering one report every four months.